 Now is the time to mulch your landscape before perennials are poking up and making it difficult to mulch around—tips on mulching.

-Cut back last year’s hellebore leaves and plant more now.
+- Cut back last year’s hellebore leaves and plant more now.
 To learn about hellebores and why you need them, read here.

-Clean out bluebird boxes.
+- Clean out bluebird boxes.

-Wash out bird feeders.
+- Wash out bird feeders.

-Sharpen garden tools.
+- Sharpen garden tools.
 (Look for information in our newsletter regarding tool sharpening.)

-Do any needed repairs now.
+- Do any needed repairs now.
 Fences, patios, rock walls—those projects that are forgotten the minute we can start planting.

-Written by Cinthia Milner, Garden Coach, and blog writer.
+Written by Cinthia Milner, Landscape Consultant, and blog writer.

-B. B. Barns Garden Center serves all of Western North Carolina, upstate South Carolina and Tennessee.
+B. B. Barns Garden Center serves all of Western North Carolina, upstate South Carolina, and Tennessee.